platformio/platformio-docs/en/latest/_sources/core/migration.rst.txt

     command.
 Ensure that the :ref:`projectconf_pio_globallib_dir` folder is empty.
     Please use a declarative approach for the safety-critical embedded development and declare project dependencies using the :ref:`projectconf_lib_deps` option
-3. Ensure that your project dependencies are declared using the :ref:`projectconf_env_platform`, :ref:`projectconf_env_platform_packages`, and :ref:`projectconf_lib_deps` options in :ref:`projectconf`:
+3. Ensure that project dependencies declared using the :ref:`projectconf_env_platform`, :ref:`projectconf_env_platform_packages`, and :ref:`projectconf_lib_deps` options
+    in :ref:`projectconf`:

     a) meet the updated :ref:`cmd_pkg_install_specifications`
     b) use recommended Semantic :ref:`cmd_pkg_install_requirements`
+       (check |PIOREGISTRY| for the available package versions)

     **Bad practice** (not recommended)